Polvyer/Trust-me/README.md

 Beta Release
 ---Shaders--

 Gina: Added a blue diffused outline shader to the polaroids to make them stand out more so the player knows to collect them.

 William Added a sun flare to intensify the environment and make it more appealing.

 Darell: Added shader to the keypad, making it more noticeable as an interactable object for the player.

 --Modifications from Alpha Release--

-Added a title screen and menu
+- Added a title screen and menu

-Added a “how to play” button that shows the player the controls Added a story screen to explain the premise of the game Added a credits screen
+- Added a “how to play” button that shows the player the controls

+- Added a story screen to explain the premise of the game

+- Added a credits screen

-Reduced the lighting + fog to make it more UI friendly.
+- Reduced the lighting + fog to make it more UI friendly

-Implemented a “run” capability so the player can get across the map faster Changed the door that opens via keypad into a see through iron bar door.
+- Implemented a “run” capability so the player can get across the map faster

+- Changed the door that opens via keypad into a see through iron bar door.